leomotors/salim-bot/README.md

 **April Fools!!!** Wait, it passed? nvm, idc.

-This repo is made to use for my own server.
+This discord bot is created to use for my own server.
 However, source code is free for anyone to implement it.

 Spread headache to your friend!